sam0x17/video-manager/README.md

 to via the config file.
 For each video file in the directory, it will optimize the file according to the ffmpeg encoding settings listed in your config file.
-Each file is copied to /tmp before conversion begins, and all file changes are done atomically, meaning the program can be interrupted at any point and you won't corrupt or lose any data.
+Each file is copied to /tmp before conversion begins, and all file changes are done automically, meaning the program can be interrupted at any point and you won't corrupt or lose any data.
 You can also configure the number of parallel conversions that will run at once.
 The default ffmpeg settings are designed to allow for fast seeking on a Plex server.